SIDDHAARTHAA/desktopScreenTimeTracker/README.md

-# Screen Time Tracker
+# App Usage Tracker

-A Windows desktop application built with Electron, React, and Tailwind CSS to track and monitor screen time usage.
+A Windows desktop application built with Electron, React, and Tailwind CSS that automatically tracks which applications you're using and how long you spend on each one.

 ## Features

 - 🖥️ **Desktop App**: Native Windows application using Electron
-- ⏱️ **Screen Time Tracking**: Monitor daily, weekly, and total screen time
+- 📱 **Automatic App Tracking**: Monitors running applications in real-time
+- ⚡ **Plug & Play**: Starts tracking immediately when you launch the app
+- 📊 **Live Updates**: Real-time tracking with automatic data updates
+- 🎯 **Focus Detection**: Tracks which app is currently in focus
+- 💾 **Local Storage**: Data stored locally in file system
+- 🔒 **Secure**: Uses Electron's contextIsolation for security
 - 🎨 **Modern UI**: Beautiful interface built with React and Tailwind CSS
-- 📊 **Real-time Updates**: Live tracking with start/stop controls
-- 🔒 **Secure**: Uses Electron's contextIsolation for security
-- 💾 **Local Storage**: Data stored locally in file system

 ## Tech Stack